andreafiori/market-trade-processor-socketio/README.md

 TODO
 -----------------------------

-- Save messages on file system after the POST
-- Read files and transform contents into table rows on datatable for the first data listing
+-
-- Transform data and build some graphs
+- Transform data into some graphs
-- Testing with Mocha and refactoring